Abdullahmajid1/Basics-Of-Python/README.md

 ### Dictionaries
 - Dictionaries are key-value pairs where each key maps to a value.
 - They are mutable and can be modified by adding, removing, or updating key-value pairs.
+### Lists
+- Lists are mutable sequences and can hold any data type as an elements.
+- Elements in List can be access by index which starts from ZERO.